 Belkin extender is the ultimate solution to fix the WiFi connection issues.
 You just need to set up your Belkin WiFi range extender to eliminate the WiFi signal dead zone.
-But sometimes, users encounter problems with Belkin extenders like Belkin extenders flashing orange light or Belkin router solid amber light after Belkin setup due to technical glitches.
-To fix the orange light on the Belkin extender, you need to update the extender firmware or reconnect the extender to the WiFi network.
+But sometimes, users encounter problems with Belkin extenders like Belkin extenders flashing orange lights or Belkin router solid amber lights after Belkin setup due to technical glitches.
+To fix the orange light on Belkin Router, you need to update the extender firmware or reconnect the extender to the WiFi network.
 To do so, you need to log in to Belkin range or 192.168.206.1 extender admin panel.

 Following are the reasons for the Belkin extender orange light error:

 - Hardware issues.

 After knowing the possible reasons for the orange light on the Belkin extender, you can easily fix the issues.
 Following are the troubleshooting tricks to resolve the Belkin router solid amber light.

 Solution 1: Follow the correct steps to set up the Belkin WiFi range extender

 An incomplete setup of the Belkin range extender can cause Orange lights on Belkin Router.
 Therefore, follow the correct steps to complete the Belkin WiFi range extender:

 - First of all, connect your Belkin extender to the power source and turn it on.